 In an election year, accurate representation is a hot topic.
-The State of California has invested over $90 million to support organizations, counties, nonprofits and tribal leaders to ensure that Santa Cruz has a complete and accurate count in 2020, said Paulina Moreno, Project Director of the Driving Immigrants Initiative and the 2020 Census Project at the Community Action Board of Santa Cruz County.
+The State of California has invested over $90 million to support organizations, counties, nonprofits and tribal leaders to ensure that Santa Cruz has a complete and accurate count in 2020, said Paulina Moreno, Project Director of the Thriving Immigrants Initiative and the 2020 Census Project at the Community Action Board of Santa Cruz County.

 As part of the project, Moreno is working with leaders in hard to count communities to spread awareness about the importance of being counted.
 Their work involves fighting common misconceptions about how census data is used and assuring people that the information they share won’t be used to target them.